 I began my journey with yoga in 2001.
 After experiencing many injuries from dancing professionally, I decided to take yoga classes in Dayton, Ohio for restoration and healing.
-While visiting a friend in Columbus, Ohio I took a primary series Ashtanga class.
+In Columbus, Ohio I took a primary series Ashtanga class.
 I immediately fell in love with Ashtanga since it required discipline, focus and physical strength, but most importantly because there was a strong connection with breath and movement.
 I continued to study Ashtanga with the teachers at Yoga on High (Columbus, Ohio), and had the honor to train with David Swenson on two workshops.
-Throughout the last 18 years, I have learned and enriched my yoga practice through self-study and taking classes from numerous teachers across the country within many styles (Hot, Acro, Nidra, Bikram, Hatha, Yin, Power/Vinyasa and Ashtanga).
-I have taught yoga to dancers and college students interested in physical fitness.
-Recently, I was able to fulfill a longtime dream to travel to India in order to deepen my practice and obtain my 200-Hour Teacher Training and Certification.
+Throughout the years I have continued to learn and enrich my yoga practice through self-study and taking classes from numerous teachers across the country within many styles (Hot, Acro, Nidra, Bikram, Hatha, Yin, Power/Vinyasa and Ashtanga).
+I have taught yoga to dancers, college students and individuals from different walks of life.
+I have fulfilled a longtime dream to travel to India in order to deepen my yoga practice and obtain my Yoga Teacher Certification.

-Yoga is a process of self-realization helping us reconnect with our innate capacity for peace, joy and consciousness.
-These connections ultimately allow deeper connections with nature and others.
+Yoga is a spiritual and self-realization practice developed in India that helps us reconnect with our innate capacity for consciousness, peace, gratitude, and joy.
+These connections ultimately allow deeper connections with the higher consciousness, nature, ourselves and others.
 Asana practice is only but a small percentage of yoga; I find that true yoga practice is in our actions, thoughts and words, to self and others.
 I believe that we can master the mind through the mastering of our bodies via asana practice.
-Therefore, I encourage students in my classes to maintain focus during practice and compassionately push their bodies beyond their comfort zones to increase flexibility, concentration, strength and stamina.
+Therefore, I encourage practitioners in my classes to maintain focus and compassionately push their bodies beyond their comfort zones to increase flexibility, and physical/mental strength and stamina.

-My yoga classes are dynamic, encouraging and inspired by the Ashtanga tradition; I design powerful, energetic sequences that emphasize fluid motions from one pose to the next while connecting breathing to movements.
-The sequences incorporate strength, flexibility, balance, and physical/mental stamina in one session.
+My yoga classes are dynamic, encouraging and inspired by the Ashtanga tradition; I design energetic sequences that emphasize fluid motions from one pose to the next while connecting breathing to movements.
+The sequences incorporate strength, flexibility, balance, and physical/mental stamina.
 Sequences are modified in intensify, duration and frequency in order to challenge the body and mind, and lastly accommodate for the various levels of practice.
-In these sessions I incorporate chanting, meditation and pranayama.
+I incorporate chanting, meditation and pranayama.